Silahtarağa Power Station: History

-In 1991, the plant was listed as a 'cultural and natural object of Istanbul' giving it special protection.
+In 1991, the plant was listed as a "cultural and natural heritage of Istanbul", giving it special protection.

 Redevelopment project

 In 2002, a redevelopment plan was drawn up by Oğuz Özerden, a young businessman and the founder of Istanbul Bilgi University.
 The project aimed to convert the former plant into a university campus.
-Under this plan the former station buildings would be used to house two new museums.
-One a gallery dedicated to modern art, the other an energy museum.
+Under this plan, the former station buildings would be used to house two new museums: A gallery dedicated to modern art, and an energy museum.

 It was this blueprint which received official backing.
-An alternative project was submitted by the Istanbul branch of the Chamber of Electrical Engineers in cooperation with the Istanbul Technical University, Bilgi University's project was approved by the Ministry of Energy and Natural Resources, and was realized in three years with the financial support of some leading Turkish companies.
+An alternative project was submitted by the Istanbul branch of the Chamber of Electrical Engineers in cooperation with the Istanbul Technical University.
+Bilgi University's project was approved by the Ministry of Energy and Natural Resources, and was realized in three years with the financial support of some leading Turkish companies.

-The complex was renamed SantralIstanbul after the Turkish word "Santral" meaning power station.
+The complex was renamed SantralIstanbul, derived from the Turkish word "Santral", which means power station.
 The complex was officially opened on September 8, 2007.
-Alongside the art gallery and energy museum, the university has created: a public library, amphitheatre several smaller facilities for art, cultural events and educational institutions.
+Alongside the art gallery and energy museum, the university has established a public library, amphitheatre, and several smaller facilities for art, cultural events and educational institutions.

 The Energy Museum at Santralİstanbul

-The remaining generating equipment is preserved as part of the display at Santralİstanbul energy museum.
+The remaining equipments of the power plant are preserved as part of the display at the SantralIstanbul energy museum.
 It was integrated into the design by architect Han Tümertekin.
-Situated in the turbine hall with three generator groups, the museum is a collection of the steam turbines, the electrical generators and the equipment of the former Silahtarağa power plant, on display in almost original conditions.
+Situated in the turbine hall with three generator groups, the museum is a collection of the steam turbines, the electrical generators and the equipment of the former Silahtarağa power plant, on display in almost their original conditions.

 Tours are self-guided.
 Here, modern glass escalators replaced the former coal conveyors between the floors.
-In order to have a good overview of the machinery in the huge hall, a podium is hanged at 12 m height, which leads the visitors to the control room.
+In order to have a good overview of the machinery in the huge hall, a podium hanged at a height of 12 meters leads the visitors to the control room.
 After the control room, the tour route returns to the entrance by way of the turbine hall floor.

 The podium has a rough wooden floor and glass sides framed in steel.
 The control room is preserved nearly in its original form, and was only cleaned.

 The lower level of the technical museum has also moving exhibits, where the visitors are encouraged to push buttons and work levers for interactive learning.

-Original relay and control instrumentation and wiring is visible.
+The original relay and control instrumentation and wiring are visible.
 There are many examples from dozens of former and existing manufacturers.
-Most impressive is the large scale of equipment which was once necessary to generate only a few dozen Megawatts.
+The large size and scale of the equipment and devices, which were once necessary to generate only a few dozen Megawatts, are among the notable and impressive features of the museum.